Detecting high-dimensional entanglement by randomized product projections

-Entanglement witness provides an experimentally feasible way to detect entanglement of high-dimensional states~\cite{guhne2009entanglement,zhang2024analyzing}.
-The typical Schmidt number $(\mathrm{SN})$ witness is defined by the fidelity between the target state and a maximally entangled pure state $|\phi_d^{+}\rangle=\frac{1}{\sqrt{d}}\sum_{j=1}^{d}|jj\rangle$.
-Nevertheless, the direct measurement of the fidelity-based SN witness has become increasingly challenging as the dimension grows, mainly due to the requirement of $d(d+1)$ projections~\cite{bavaresco2018measurements}.
-To reduce the experimental cost, alternative methods have been proposed by measuring the correlations in fixed measurement bases such as mutually unbiased bases (MUBs)~\cite{wootters1989optimal,ivonovic1981geometrical,wootters1989optimal,brierley2010mutually,durt2005mutually}.
-According to the number of employed MUBs, a sequence of $\mathrm{SN}$ criteria has been introduced~\cite{morelli2023resource}.
-This strategy is quite powerful in verifying high $\mathrm{SN}$ with a small number of measurements.
+Entanglement witness provides an experimentally feasible way to detect entanglement of high-dimensional states~\cite{horodecki1996separability,guhne2009entanglement,bavaresco2018measurements,zhang2024analyzing}.
+The typical Schmidt number ($\mathrm{SN}$) witness is defined by the fidelity $F(\vr)=\tr(\vr|\phi_d^{+}\rangle\langle\phi_d^{+}|)$ between the target state $\vr$ and a maximally entangled state $|\phi_d^{+}\rangle=\frac{1}{\sqrt{d}}\sum_{j=0}^{d-1}|jj\rangle$.
+Nevertheless, the direct measurement of the fidelity-based SN witness has become increasingly challenging as the dimension grows, mainly due to the requirement of $d(d+1)$ projections~\cite{morelli2023resource}.
+To reduce the experimental cost, a sequence of $\mathrm{SN}$ criteria has been introduced~\cite{morelli2023resource} by estimating a lower bound of the fidelity $F(\vr)$ from mutually unbiased bases (MUBs)~\cite{wootters1989optimal,ivonovic1981geometrical}.
+This strategy is quite powerful in verifying high $\mathrm{SN}$, which requires only a small number of MUBs.

-More recently, randomized measurements (RMs) have been introduced to analyze entanglement~\cite{imai2021bound,liu2022characterizing,wyderka2023complete,imai2024collective,cieslinski2024analysing}.
-In particular, one rotates a bipartite state by random local unitary and then measures the local observables.
-Using the measured second- and fourth-order moments, one infers the $\mathrm{SN}$ by a classical optimization~\cite{liu2023characterizing,wyderka2023probing}.
-RMs allow the experimenter to measure the state on a random measurement basis and are thus suitable for different experimental platforms.

-However, both methods above still face limitations.
-One limitation is the trade-off between the accuracy of estimating the $\mathrm{SN}$ and the number of implemented MUBs~\cite{morelli2023resource}.
-While measuring a small number of projections experimentally is required, one obtains a less precise lower bound on the $\mathrm{SN}$.
-To improve accuracy, constructing and measuring more sets of MUBs is necessary, which poses significant challenges~\cite{ivonovic1981geometrical,wootters1989optimal,brierley2010mutually,adamson2010improving}.
-Other randomized-based methods often encounter a large number of experimental runs and high-order unitary designs due to their reliance on high-order moments~\cite{liu2023characterizing,wyderka2023probing}.
-For instance, verifying a $5\otimes5$ bipartite state requires $800$ random unitaries~\cite{lib2024experimental}.
-These challenges emphasize the need for experimentally feasible and powerful strategies to analyze bipartite high-dimensional entanglement.